 Here is the low down on the Disana nappy system and all the information you need to make an informed decision on the types of nappies that you will use.
 Watch Disana's sweet and informative, if somewhat dated, video below for an intro to these nappies and how best to use them:

-Knitted Tie on Nappy - Organic cotton flat nappy with ties that easily wraps and ties on the baby without pins or velcro, one size birth to potty.
-Use these with the Brushed Cotton Liners as a booster pad and a Knitted Wool Nappy Cover.
+Organic cotton knitted nappy with ties that easily wraps and ties on the baby without pins or velcro.
+It is one size - birth to potty.
+Use with the Brushed Cotton Liners or Muslin Liner and a Knitted Wool Nappy Cover.

 Step 1: Lay out nappy and liner as shown - fold the nappy at the ties with the narrow half on top of wider half with ties at the front.
 Place the brushed cotton liner folded in thirds on top of the nappy.
-If your baby is very small you can adjust the length of the nappy by folding in the wider end
+If your baby is very small you can adjust the length of the nappy by folding down the wider end

 Step 2: Lay the baby on the nappy as shown with belly button in line with the top of the nappy